-The Women in Displacement online platform was created as a resource to help CCCM partners understand the overall approach and methodology of the Women’s Participation Project and introduce the participatory data collection tools that were developed to facilitate engagement with displaced men, women and at-risk groups, along with training modules that support the usage of the tools.
-This online resource will also assist CCCM members to roll out a similar project in other camp and camp-like settings and provides a forum for sharing learning related to the roll out.
+The Women in Displacement online platform was created as a resource to help CCCM partners understand the overall approach and methodology of the Women’s Participation Project and introduce the participatory data collection tools that were developed to facilitate engagement with displaced women, girls, boys and men as well as at-risk groups, along with training modules that support the usage of the tools.
+The platform also acts as a space for sharing lessons learnt and best practices around women’s participation in displacement.

 The Women's Refugee Commission improves the lives and protects the rights of women, children and youth displaced by conflict and crisis.
 We research their needs, identify solutions and advocate for programs and policies to strengthen their resilience and drive change in humanitarian practice.
 Since our founding in 1989, we have been a leading expert on the needs of refugee women and children, and the policies that can protect and empower them.